indikaimk/indikaimk.github.io/_posts/2017-06-18-twitter-analytics-with-r.markdown

 categories: R
 ---

 Twitter is an interesting place for a Data Scientist not just because of the Tweets you can get related to that subject.
-Twitter exposes its Tweets data via an API which can be used to download a set of Tweets for offline analysis.
+Twitter exposes its Tweets data via an API which can be used to download a set of Tweets for offline analysis. <!--more-->

 While you certailny would be able to develop an R program from scratch for working with the Twitter API, it would be much easier to work with an R package that is already developed for Twitter.
 Today we are going to work with one such package [rtweet] [rtweet].